 Management status: Progressing towards being well managed

-Progress is ongoing with the recommendation of fisheries management proposals to the European Commission and ongoing site condition monitoring work will be required to conclude with confidence as to the degree to which the site is moving towards or achieving its conservation objectives.
-A baseline condition monitoring survey was undertaken in 2014 (Murray et al. 2016).
+Progress is ongoing with fisheries management options being developed.
+Ongoing site condition monitoring work will be required to conclude with confidence as to the degree to which the site is moving towards or achieving its conservation objectives.

 This site forms part of the UK's contribution to the OSPAR Commission’s network of MPAs.
 As the UK is a contracting party to the OSPAR Commission, JNCC is committed to ensuring that the OSPAR MPA network is 'well-managed' by 2020.